Opinion · Real Estate

 Henry SteinbergPartner, Global Head of EQT Exeter

 The need for warehouses is booming, but so is the resistance to them being built near residential areas.
-Henry Steinberg, President of North America at EQT Exeter explains why it is vital to listen and plan carefully
+Henry Steinberg, Partner & Global Head of EQT Exeter explains why it’s vital to listen and plan carefully.

 New Jersey, the Garden State, could be renamed the Warehouse State.
 Hundreds of huge warehouses have sprung up across its landscape over the last two decades, driven by the e-commerce boom, cash-strapped local authorities scrambling for real estate tax revenue, and more recently, the return home of U.S. manufacturing from Southeast Asia.